What Are User Flows and Why Do They Matter in UX Design?

 The Future of User Flows

-Also, switching between devices such as tablets, phones, computers, laptops, VR sets, game consoles, TV boxes, smart watches, etc., should be smooth.
+In addition, users should be able to seamlessly switch between various devices and interfaces, such as tablets, phones, computers, laptops, VR sets, game consoles, TV boxes, and smart watches.

 Conclusion